drazulay/neuroquant/README.md

 - identify as user or as bot, each gets different sets of commands

 /cli/command_tree.py:
-- ur dangerops (eval used to instantiate command classes from config, sanitize or find another way)
+- ur dangerops (eval used to instantiate command classes from config, use getattr or importlib)